Ponta do Ouro Mozambique, Travel & General Information

 - Please be aware that border officials may insist on presentation of purchase receipts on goods being transported cross border.

-- Due to current electricity problems in the area it is a good idea to pack torches, gas lamps, gas burners, car fridges etc to sustain you during down times.
+- Due to occasional electricity problems in the area it is a good idea to pack torches, gas lamps, gas burners, car fridges etc to sustain you during down times.
+Power outages and dips are especially common in peak season when demand is high.

 - WEATHER: Ponta do Ouro is warm all year round with an average temperature of 28 degrees celsius.
 Rain mostly occurs November - April and typically during this time it can be very hot and humid.